jaketerry28/bubbleSort/README.md

 To sort the array, a compare is conducted, then a swap is performed if conditions are met.
 Here, this function checks if a value is greater than the adjacent value to its right.
 If this condition is met, a swap is performed.
 This function will continue to loop until the entire array has been sorted.

 Two integer variables, *i* and *j*, are created to step through the array.
-Variable *j* steps through the entire array, checking at each position is a swap is required.
+Variable *j* steps through the entire array, checking at each position if a swap is required.
 If the condition is met, the swap then printValue functions are called.
 Once *j* has stepped through the array fully, *i* will increment by 1 and the whole process starts over until *i* has stepped through the entire array.

 ```